-Financial assets measured at fair value through other comprehensive income are held in order to both collect contractual cash flows and sale (HTCS) and the cash flows contain solely payments of principal and interest.
+Financial assets measured at fair value through other comprehensive income are held in order to both collect contractual cash flows and sale (HTCS) and the cash flows contain solely payments of principal and interest and any cash flows from possible sales.
 The financial assets are recognised initially at fair value adjusted by transaction costs that are directly attributable to the acquisition.
 Any change in fair value at subsequent measurement are designated in other comprehensive income, any allowance for impairment is recognised in profit or loss.